kaizokupuffball/python-scraper/readme.md

 # Python Scraper

 This is a very simple scraper for directory listed websites.
+It is not multithreaded or whatever to do multiple parallell file downloads.
+It takes one file at a time, but I'm open for pull requests if anyone know's how to do that. :)

 When i say directory listed websites i mean theese kind of websites.